zbt160/osmocom-bb/README.md

 ##**Section 1**: Installing OSMOCOM-BB and it's dependencies.

+The guide assumes that we are working in the home directory.
+You can create your own path and start the project in a seperate directory.

 ###**1.1** Set up `libosmocore`.

 libosmocore is a library with various utility functions that were originally developed as part of the OpenBSC project, but which are of a more generic nature and thus useful to (at least) other programs that we develop in the sphere of Free Software / Open Source mobile communications.